How do you make a three bean salad from scratch?

 I really enjoy taking a humble bean and transforming it into an unexpectedly delicious plant-powered burger, dip, or stew, adding layers of flavors from spices and herbs, and sometimes combining nuts or grains.

-Yet sometimes, we want simplicity.
-Either we don’t have much time, or we are full-out wiped and want a quick fix!
-For me, that’s when a good bean salad comes into play.
+When we don’t have much time – it’s too hot to cook – or we are full-out wiped and want a quick fix – that’s when a good bean salad comes into play.

-This 3 Bean Salad from Let Them Eat Vegan is one of my favorites.
+3 Bean Salad: a favorite from Let Them Eat Vegan

 It doesn’t have any obscure ingredients, and requires no tools other than a cutting board, chef’s knife, bowl and spoon.
 Yep, you can eat straight out of your mixing bowl if you like!